FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-subscriptions.md

 When submitting transactions via the SDK, usually this is done by calling a method in a [script](../scripts/running-scripts.md) or [contract](../contracts/methods.md#call), or sending a transaction via a [predicate](../predicates/methods.md#sendtransaction) or [wallet](../wallets/index.md).
 These methods submit the transaction and then return a [TransactionResponse](./transaction-response.md) that allows you to view the result of a transaction at your convenience, leaving the rest of your app processing unblocked.

-However, if you want to send a transaction and wait until it's processed, the SDK also exposes the `sendTransactionAndAwaitStatus` available on a [Provider](../provider/index.md).
+However, if you want to send a transaction and wait until it's processed, for convenience the SDK also exposes the `sendTransactionAndAwaitStatus` available on a [Provider](../provider/index.md).
 This method takes a [TransactionRequest](./transaction-request.md) and returns a subsequent result containing it's ID, status and receipts once the node has processed the transaction.
 Unlike `sendTransaction`, this method maintains the subscription allowing for frictionless transaction processing without any account level abstractions.
+However, the response is the same as you'd expect from `sendTransaction`.

 This functionality can be used like so: